 The Timekeeper went on.
 [They needed that energy.
 They funneled it into a hybrid machine—a mix of quantum tech and old-school arcana—and piggybacked it through a skilled psychic.
 She was able to close the gate, but she wasn’t able to handle the feedback.
-Here’s where I should crack a tasteless joke about overcooking something, but nothing comes to mind.
+This is where I should crack a joke about overcooking something, but nothing comes to mind.
 Anyways, you can use the brain to bridge our world with hers.]
 He glanced at Kora.
 [Cast a spell of translation in front of the brain.
 That should do it.]

 The Timekeeper shrugged.
 [I don’t make the rules—I just enforce them.]

 [Okay.]
 Peter emoted.
 [If that’s all you’ve got, then—]

 [It’s not.
 Does the name ‘Bitefighter’ ring a bell?]

 [Thought so.
 He’s an ancient entity.
 He’s incarnated throughout the eons as god and demon, trickster and sage.
 You know him as your dead dog—] he met Peter’s eyes, [—and as your velociraptor mount.] then Kora’s.
 [But now, he’s reincarnated into something else.]

 Peter’s eyes flickered with disbelief.
 [The Bite Mobile?]

 [Wait…he’s still alive?]
 Peter was struggling to process the idea that he might be able to see his dog.